ibm-cloud-docs/codeengine/billing.md

 The total cost to run the fleet is the accumulation of costs for each worker node utilized during the runtime of the fleet.
 Additionally, unsuccessful instances can have their runtimes increased by retries, which can add to the fleet cost.
 You can configure retry settings when you create the fleet.

-Code Engine does not automatically deploy GPUs for fleets.
+{{site.data.keyword.codeengineshort}} does not automatically deploy GPUs for fleets.
 To deploy GPUs for your fleet, you must choose to deploy a specific worker profile or GPU family.
 {: note}